John O. Reid (1930-2016)

 Given 30-Oct-99; Sermon #418; 60 minutes

-John Reid, using analogies from bait and switch schemes, flimflam artists, or false advertising warns us against spiritual snares, far more dangerous than physical traps or snares.
+Even as the world contains bait and switch schemes, flimflam artists, and false advertising, so also there are spiritual snares, far more dangerous than physical traps.
 Satan, having the ability to disguise himself as an angel of light, is a master at lying, setting deadly traps using the lust of the flesh, the lust of the eyes, and the pride of life as bait, hiding the consequences of disobedience in the process.
 Satan has not changed his tactics one iota, but still places traps carefully, and attractively- appealing to our own corrupt hearts, concealing all the deadly consequences.
 We can nip temptation in the bud if we, as our Elder Brother has demonstrated, counteract Satan's temptations with by guarding our hearts, learning to use God's Word to change the very way we think, and the way we act.

 Absalom Ammon and Tamar Ananias and Sapphira Bait and switch scheme Bathsheba David Domestic dog Enticed False advertisement Flimflam artists Forgiveness Hidden snare Illicit sex New doctrine Salesman Satan Scholarship Snare Solomon Sowing and reaping Trap